 4. Research Potential Houses and Neighborhoods: 3 Weeks

 “Searching for homes has become much more streamlined,” said Haynes.
-“With websites such as Zillow.com and Trulia.com, buyers can often create a short list of properties before reaching out to an agent.”
-Sites like these can be used to filter specific search parameters and help estimate the expenses associated with closing on a house.
+“With websites such as Zillow and Trulia, buyers can often create a short list of properties before reaching out to an agent.”
+Sites like these can be used to filter specific search parameters and help estimate the expenses related to closing on a house.

-5. Find the Right House and Make an Offer: Varies
+5. Find a House and Make an Offer: Varies

 “After the initial meeting, the realtor will send the buyer various listings that meet their criteria, and the buyer can decide if they would like to see any of the properties,” said Miles-Crocker.
 “But once the buyer finds a house that they love, the process moves extremely quickly.”

+Finding and making an offer on a house can take a lot of time — or no time at all.
 That process is different for everyone.
-“I’ve had had couples take one day and couples that take up to one year,” said Qureshi.
+“I’ve had couples take one day and couples that take up to one year,” said Qureshi.

 “Once the offer is written and signed by the buyer, the realtor will present the offer and the seller has three options: accept, reject or counter,” said Miles-Crocker.

-“A home inspection is the single most important thing you can invest in when purchasing your home,” said Daniel Garcia, realtor with RE/MAX.
+“A home inspection is the single most important thing you can invest in when purchasing a home,” said Daniel Garcia, an associate with Re/Max.
 “The consumer and real estate agent can only see cosmetic defects while walking through a property, whereas a home inspector will conduct a thorough inspection.”

 A home might seem great, but if it needs repairs or has any issues, you need to make sure it’s still worth your money, Garcia said.

-An inspection will take up to three hours, but getting the inspector to the house can take up to one week.
+An inspection typically takes from two to three hours, but getting the inspector to the house can take up to a few days.
 Most real estate agents can recommend an inspector with whom they frequently work, but buyers can select their own inspector.

-The house-buying process is different for everyone, and the average time to buy a house varies by homebuyer.
-Almost without exception, however, buyers will encounter these six steps.
+The homebuying process is different for everyone, and the average time to get a home loan approval varies by homebuyer.
+Almost without exception, however, buyers will have to navigate these six steps to buying a house.

 Ashley Redmond contributed the reporting for this article.